 - Standard – 18 to 22 pounds (8 to 9kg) with a height between 13 to 16 inches (33 to 40 cm)

 - Miniature – 10 to 18 pounds (4 to 8kg) with a maximum height of 15 inches (38cm)

 - Toy – 5 to 10 pounds (2 to 4kg) with a maximum height of 12 inches (30cm)

 The Rat Terrier is a versatile breed with a desire to please.
 He is wary and doesn’t like strangers.
-If not well socialised, he can be aggressive to new people and other animals.
+If not well socialized, he can be aggressive to new people and other animals.

-This fearless breed is a terrier and exhibits behaviours like stubbornness and love for digging.
+This fearless breed is a terrier and exhibits behaviors like stubbornness and love for digging.
 Around his family, this terrier is perceptive and responsive.